microsoft/CNTK/Examples/Other/Simple2d/README.md

 |Purpose  |Showcase how to train a simple CNTK network (CPU and GPU) and how to use it for scoring (decoding)
 |Network  |SimpleNetworkBuilder, 2 hidden layers with 50 sigmoid nodes each, cross entropy with softmax
 |Training |Stochastic gradient descent with momentum
-|Comments |There are two config files: Simple.config uses a single CPU or GPU, Multigpu.config uses data-parallel SGD for training on multiple GPUs
+|Comments |There are two config files: Simple.cntk uses a single CPU or GPU, Multigpu.cntk uses data-parallel SGD for training on multiple GPUs

 ## Running the example